gem5/gem5-resources/README.md

 Contains scripts to create a disk image and to run SPEC-2006 tests on gem5.
 Instructions on how to use these scripts can be found here `src/spec2006-tests/README.md`.

+# Resource: SPEC 2017 tests

+The [Standard Performance Evaluation Corporation]( https://www.spec.org/benchmarks.html) (SPEC) CPU 2017 benchmarks are designed to provide performance measurements that can be used to compare compute-intensive workloads on different computer systems.
+SPEC CPU 2017 contains 43 benchmarks organized into four suites: SPECspeed 2017 Integer, SPECspeed 2017 Floating Point, SPECrate 2017 Integer, and SPECrate 2017 Floating Point.

+`src/spec-2017` provides resources on creating a SPEC 2017 disk image, and necessary scripts to run the SPEC 2017 benchmarks within X86 gem5 simulations.
+Please consult the `src/spec-2017/README.md` for more information.

+**Please note, due to licensing issues, the SPEC 2017 iso cannot be provided as part of this repository.**

 # Resource: GAP Benchmark Suite (GAPBS) tests

 [GAPBS](http://gap.cs.berkeley.edu/benchmark.html) is a graph processing benchmark suite and it contains 6 kernels: Breadth-First Search, PageRank, Connected Components, Betweenness Centrality, Single-Source Shortest Paths, and Triangle Counting.